Chinese golfer Yin Ruoning aims to add another Major to her resume in 2026

 winning the national qualifying eventin January.

-tied for 34th the last timeto register Singapore’s best performance at the event, is excited to be playing again.
+tied for 34th last yearto register Singapore’s best performance at the event, is excited to be playing again.

-The world No. 90 recalled being starstruck when she took part in the event in 2025, after seeing players like New Zealand’s defending champion Lydia Ko.
+The world No. 90 recalled being starstruck when she took part in the event in 2025, after seeing players like New Zealand’s eventual champion Lydia Ko.

 But she feels more at ease now, having gained experience in Majors such as the Evian Championship and Women’s British Open.

-“Also, winning the LET Order of Merit last year, that definitely adds a lot of confidence, and in Saudi (PIF Saudi Ladies International where she finished tied-12th) two weeks ago, I played well there.
+“Also, winning the LET Order of Merit last year, that definitely adds a lot of confidence, and in Saudi (Saudi Ladies International, where she finished tied-12th) two weeks ago, I played well there.

 “So it’s just continuing that good momentum, and I guess it just helps to add confidence as I go from event to event.”

-Tan, whose goal is to play on the LPGA, is also relishing the idea of playing in front of a home crowd and inspiring the next generation.
+Tan, whose goal is to play on the LPGA Tour, is also relishing the prospect of playing in front of a home crowd and inspiring the next generation.

 She said: “It’s very important to me.
 I know what it’s like to look up to someone and want to be like them.
 So if I could be that person and have kids grow up looking up to someone, that will mean a lot.”